 Things to Consider when Buying a Keyboard Workstation

-Traditionally, keyboard workstations are a type of keyboard meant to be an all-in-one instrument for composers, music producers, and performers.
-As such they are generally equipped with almost everything that can accommodate your performance, recording, and production needs.
-This also includes upgraded interface with all the needed buttons, pitch wheel, mod wheel, faders, LCD displays, and more.
+Keyboard workstations are a type of keyboard meant to be an all-in-one instrument for composers, music producers, and performers.
+As such, they are generally equipped with almost everything that can accommodate your performance, recording, and production needs.
+This also includes an upgraded interface with all the needed buttons, a pitch wheel, a mod wheel, faders, LCD displays, and more.

-In modern music production, however, they function more as a tool for accessing sound libraries "out of the box."
-Still, some would prefer keyboard workstations over DAWs because it's solely focused on producing music.
-After all, it's less distracting compared to having so many windows opened!
+In modern music production, they function more as a tool for accessing sound libraries “out of the box.”
+Still, some would prefer keyboard workstations over DAWs because it’s solely focused on producing music.
+After all, it’s less distracting compared to having so many windows opened!
+This is especially true to busy musicians and readers.

 There are more to discuss when it comes to the similarities and differences between the various types of Piano vs Keyboard vs Synth vs MIDI.